Efficiency-of-RELAX/CYP8B1/scripts/Wrapper_script.md

 <!-- AUTO-GENERATED-CONTENT:START (TOC:collapse=true&collapseText="Click to expand") -->
 <details>
-<summary>Validate the ORFs before running RELAX - :point_right: HOW?</summary>
+<summary>Validate the ORFs before running RELAX - :point_right: Why?</summary>

- - It will detect :
+ - To detect :
    - In-frame stop codons.
    - DNA "ambiguity" characters other than N.
    - lack of stop codon at the end of the sequence.